tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Dress of Deathless Grace

+Light Armor Only

+_Recharge 16+ after use:_ The pearls on this dress are slightly stained with blood.
+When an enemy hits you with an attack that targets MD, that attack targets AC instead.

+**Quirk:** Courteous but cold.

+---

 #### Ether-Combusting

 This armor looks like oddly reddish steel, but to the eyes of a creature that exists half in this world and half in the realms between – demons, phase spiders and the like – you look like you’re wearing a blazing pillar of fire that sets the very fabric of reality ablaze wherever you go.
 Whenever a nearby foe teleports, you automatically blast them for 2d8 fire damage (epic: 4d8).